ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/apache-windows.md

 Here is how you can install Apache as a Windows Service in an easy and quick way:

-Step 1: Open an administrative command prompt window and enter the following command:
+Step 1: Open an administrative command prompt window, navigate to the *C:\Apache24\bin* location and enter the following command:

 ```
 httpd.exe -k install -n "Apache HTTP Server"